-Any student who satisfactorily completes the first three years of the course leading to the B.Sc.(Arch.) may elect to attempt the Honours requirement for this degree which, in addition to the practical experience requirement of the fourth year, requires formal attendance at the University for additional advanced work.
+Any student who satisfactorily completes the first three years of the course leading to the B.Sc.(Arch.) may elect to attempt the Honours requirement for this degree which requires formal attendance at the University for additional advanced work, and evidence of approved practical experience.
 A student cannot obtain both a Pass and an Honours first degree.
 The holding of an Honours first degree is not a pre-requisite for admission to the fifth and sixth years of the Architecture course, nor does it have any influence in gaining admission to those years, but it will be a pre-requisite for entry to enrolment in any Master's or Ph.D. degree which may in the future be built upon the first, B.Sc.(Arch.), degree.